0cjs/8bitdev/src/pmon/pmon.md

 significant bits corresponding to the length of the parameter value will be
 used: bit 0 for boolean, bits 4-0 for nybble, bits 7-0 for byte, and all bits for word.

+`$` is a special parameter character for all commands with the following
+subfunctions:
+- `$$`: terminate command input and print `=`, the command character, and all parameters and their current values.
+- `$=`: As with `$$`, but after that it resets all parameters to their default values and again prints out the current values.

 XXX Add `.` as a byte/word parameter value to increment the currently remembered value by a command-specific amount?
 Would this be useful for